fullstackatbrown/cp-parello/README.md

-    /home
+    /fullstack-devcontainer
+        run-container           # Run this script after building to enter docker container /docker
+          ├── build-container   # Run this script to build docker container /home
           ├── frontend
           │   └── src   # React + TypeScript for you to edit!
           ├── backend
           │   └── src   # Flask code for you to edit!

 When it comes to running the code, first download docker.
 Once you have downloaded Docker, start the deamon and run ./build-container.
 This only has to be done once.
-After running this command, run ./start-container.
+After running this command, run ./start-container to enter the container.

 To run frontend code, do npm run dev while in the frontend folder.
 You can open up a browser and should be able to see the website on http://localhost:5173